How to Fix Docker Container Not Starting: Common Issues and Solutions

 Insufficient Memory or Resource Limits

-Containers that are killed immediately after starting often fall victim to memory limits.
-If you have set a memory constraint with --memory or through Docker Compose and the application inside the container exceeds that limit, the kernel OOM killer terminates the process.
-This produces exit code 137.
+Containers that get killed immediately after starting are often hitting memory limits.
+If you've set --memory and the app exceeds it, the OOM killer steps in.
+Exit code 137.

 How to fix it: